ayushxx7/ayush-mandowara-blog/content/Git/04-Git-Handbook.md

   test/\*
   !test/.gitkeep
   ```
-- Now commit the gitignore file.
+- Now commit the `.gitignore` file.

 The required tracking will be put in place.